Jrigoo/Countries/README.md

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

+You can see the result of this proyect [here🔥🔥](https://jrigoo-countries-api.netlify.app/)

 ## **The challenge**

 This challenge use [REST Countries V2 API](https://restcountries.com/#api-endpoints-v2) to pull country data and display it like in the design.